Banner - Choosing Injectafer

 Injectafer restores iron

-When patients fail oral iron, choose Injectafer, the only IV iron that delivers up to 1500 mg of iron in just 2 administrations, separated by at least 7 days.
-With Injectafer, 100% of IV iron is delivered into the patient’s bloodstream.
+When patients fail oral iron, choose Injectafer, the only FDA-approved IV iron that delivers up to 1500 mg in 1 course of therapy.
+Injectafer is dosed in 2 administrations of 750 mg separated by at least 7 days.9 With Injectafer, 100% of IV iron is delivered into the patient’s bloodstream.
 The full dose of IV iron is available to be utilized in hemoglobin production or stored as ferritin for future use as hemoglobin is depleted.